-Bulging disc treatment options can take a variety of forms, and you should always work closely with your doctor to develop a safe treatment plan that fits your lifestyle.
+Bulging disc treatment options can take a variety of forms, and you should always work closely with your physician to develop a safe treatment plan that fits your lifestyle.
 Except in severe cases when a patient’s quality of life is vastly diminished, most individuals begin treating their bulging disc with a regimen of conservative (non-invasive) therapies, such as pain medication, behavior modification, physical therapy, hot/cold compresses, low-impact exercise, and gentle stretching.

 Targeted Pain Management Techniques

-In addition to the above treatment methods, your doctor may also suggest a series of more targeted pain management therapies that are either non-invasive or minimally invasive.
+In addition to the above treatment methods, your physician may also suggest a series of more targeted pain management therapies that are either non-invasive or minimally invasive.
 The following treatments may, in fact, prove effective enough to preclude the need for surgery:

 - Ultrasound therapy

 Bulging Disc Surgery